sftcd/openssl/esnistuff/code-review.md

   decryption attempt on the server.
 (That's nice as it means we no longer need to special case SNI for this part of extension processing.)
+* **TODO** We currently use a truly ephemeral ECH key pair but will have to store that for HRR purposes when we get to that.
+* Tidied up ``hpke_decrypt_encch`` and a few other server-side utility functions.
 * **TODO**: fix the TODOs here;-)

 ### ``./ssl/ssl_txt.c``